alinnegrut/Cryptography-project/README.md

 ### 1. 🔧 Installing OpenSSL

 Install OpenSSL via used system’s package manager.
-Example for Kali Linux is ussualy installed, but we can we use the following CLI commands:
+Example for Kali Linux is usually installed, but we can we use the following CLI commands:
 - checking if OpenSSL is installed
 ```bash
 openssl version